Find advice and guidance for supervisors and doctoral researchers on Coronavirus-related issues.

 Doctoral researchers will be able to progress with their studies to differing degrees, depending on the nature of their research.
-Supervisors are asked to be aware of national developments, to keep in touch with their supervisees, and to discuss plans to adapt programmes of research wherever possible.
-Doctoral Researchers and supervisors should take into account the UK government’s current advice on home working and social distancing.
+Supervisors should be aware of national developments, to keep in touch with their supervisees and to discuss plans to adapt programmes of research wherever possible.
+Doctoral researchers and supervisors should take into account the UK government’s current advice on home working and social distancing.

 Supervision and research plans

-While campus is closed for teaching, doctoral supervision should only continue via remote means.
+While campus is closed for teaching, doctoral supervision should only continue remotely.

 Where a change to the plan of research incurs extra time to study, arrangements for extensions will be considered to allow maximum flexibility, paying due regard to the challenging current global context.

-If you are on fieldwork, the University recommends a return to the UK or to your home country.
+If you are on fieldwork, we recommend a return to the UK or to your home country.
 While circumstances for individuals in different locations will vary, please follow FCO travel advice when considering continuing fieldwork or ending fieldwork early.

 If you wish to return to the UK and need help with finding accommodation, the Housing Team will offer help and advice.
-Email them on email@example.com
+Email firstname.lastname@example.org.

-If you wish to travel to your home or return to Sussex but are not able to cover the costs through your insurance, or cannot amend existing tickets, the University will cover reasonable travel costs.
+If you wish to travel to your home or return to Sussex but are not able to cover the costs through your insurance, or cannot amend existing tickets, we will cover reasonable travel costs.

 Doctoral researchers currently on fieldwork – and their supervisors – can make use of all University support services.
-If you are a doctoral researcher and an overseas location or the current Coronavirus situation is affecting your health and wellbeing, the Student Life Centre can offer support and guidance.
-For technical questions regarding travel, risk assessment and insurance, please contact University’s insurance team on firstname.lastname@example.org.
+If an overseas location or the current Coronavirus situation is affecting your health and wellbeing, the Student Life Centre can offer support and guidance.
+For technical questions about travel and risk assessment, contact our insurance team on email@example.com.

 There is no need for doctoral researchers already on fieldwork to update OTSSRA forms.
-Doctoral researchers are encouraged to follow all local advice and ensure that they have a means of accessing medical treatment if required.
+Follow all local advice and make sure you can get medical treatment if you need it.

-Where doctoral researchers cannot return, are in an affected region and do not have access to medical assistance please contact the Health and Safety team.
-Email them on email@example.com
+Where you cannot return, are in an affected region and do not have access to medical assistance, contact the Health and Safety team.
+Email firstname.lastname@example.org

-All RDP workshops are either being postponed or reconvened as webinars that you will be able to access remotely, until the end of April at the earliest.
+All RDP workshops are either being postponed or reconvened as webinars you can access remotely, until the end of April at the earliest.

-Pending further updates, PGR-led events or seminars should be cancelled, or if possible converted to an online equivalent.
+Pending further updates, events or seminars run by postgraduate researchers should be cancelled or, if possible, converted to an online equivalent.
 If you would like to reach out to other researchers, or promote online materials, the Doctoral School can help.
-Please email email@example.com and stay abreast of the Doctoral Connections blog and @SussexDocSchool Twitter for regular news.
+Email email@example.com and stay abreast of the Doctoral Connections blog and @SussexDocSchool Twitter for regular news.

 Sickness and self-isolation

-It is recommended that researchers and supervisors discuss in advance what to do in the event one or other needs to self-isolate, and the best use that can be made of that time.
+Researchers and supervisors should discuss in advance what to do if one of you needs to self-isolate, and the best use that can be made of that time.